albertknows/albert_on_data/content/pages/about.md

 Hey, you there.
 No idea how you found this place, but hopefully you find the site interesting.

 Anyways, welcome to this little personal site.
-Its some combination of a blog and a collection of some random personal projects I've done in the past year or so.
-Oddly enough, my job is completely unrelated to web development & design; web development has just ended up as one of my hobbies...
+Its some combination of a blog and a collection of some random personal projects I've done in the past year.
+After college I plan to move to Seattle and hopefully start a career in IT before eventually applying for an MBA and climb the corporate ladder even further.
+(Please don't end up in a cubicle.
+Currently I'm an Account Manager at OMT Enterprises facilitating the Amazon Vendor Central/Seller Central Sector emphasizing on order fullfillment, advertising analytics, shipment logistics, and research and development.

-The blog aspect here will mainly be focused on data science / data engineering / data visualization / me complaining about those topics.
-But every once in a while I'll talk about other random stuff...
-Probably.
-Honestly I have no idea how this is going to go...
+This site is mainly just to document my life and keep as an online journal.
+About the same price of owning a journal (10 bucks for custom domain name) with endless possibilities.

-For some odd reason, I've always wanted to have a clean, personal site to just host a few posts and some other random stuff.
-And while its rather easy to start a personal blog on Blogger/Wordpress or Squarespace, I thought the blogging platforms looked ugly and I'm too cheap to pay for a Squarespace account...
-So here we are.
-With me building a blog from scratch...
+Enjoy!

-If anyone's curious about how this site was built, the project repo is [here](https://github.com/gms64/greg_on_data):
+All Web Application Frameworks Used to Create this Site and Software are Listed Below:
 - [Vue](https://vuejs.org/)
 - [Nuxt](https://nuxtjs.org/)
     - [nuxt-content](https://content.nuxtjs.org/)